BSG6/WishListBooks/README.md

 I built this app as a way to practice full CRUD functionality.
 Users can add books to a wishlist, view the full list, and remove books when they're done.
 The backend is powered by Express and MongoDB, and the data is rendered using EJS.

-Optimizations (optional):
-No styling yet!
-Future updates will include CSS for layout and mobile responsiveness.
-I also plan to add sort/filter options, or even status tags like “reading,” “read,” and “want to read.”

 Lessons Learned:
 This was a great refresher on how all the parts of a CRUD app come together.
 I got more comfortable with Express routes, MongoDB queries, and keeping things clean and functional before worrying about design.